Water Balance and the Kidney

 The kidney is divided into the outer cortex and the inner medulla.

-: When blood enters the kidney through the renal artery, it is jam packed with nutrients, water, proteins, other stuff that the body needs.
-It also has other nasty things the body wants to dump.
+The Filtration PhaseFiltration (Bowman's capsule, proximal tubule): When blood enters the kidney through the renal artery, it’s jam packed with nutrients, water, proteins, and other stuff the body needs.
+It also has some nasty things the body wants to dump.
 When blood flows into the glomerulus, blood pressure forces water and solutes out of the capillaries and into the lumen of the Bowman's capsule.
-Anything small will be pushed into this tubule; the Bowman's capsule isn't incredibly picky on what comes in, since its membrane is non-specific.
-Come one, come all, there's plenty of room.

 The nephron spans from the cortex to the inner medulla.
 Each section of the tubule is permeable to different nutrients or wastes.